brandfolder/brandfolder-sdk-php/README.md

 ## Description

 This project is no longer under active development.
-Users may feel free to fork and update should they so desire, but Brandfolder Engineering is unable to maintain support for this SDK.
+Users may feel free to fork and update should they so desire, but Brandfolder Engineering is unable to maintain support for the SDK at this time.

 ## References